Spatial Scan Statistics Configuration: Production-Grade Implementation for Public Health Surveillance

 return prm_file

-"""Execute SaTScan CLI with subprocess and capture exit codes."""
+"""Execute the SaTScan CLI and capture exit code, with the config hash logged."""

 output_dir.mkdir(parents=True, exist_ok=True)